OLE MISS CASE STUDY

 Ole Miss assistant Women’s Soccer coach Melissa Terry has seen sports science from different perspectives, starting her career as a Strength and Conditioning coach at Florida State then later joining the coaching ranks for the Rebels.
 Since her time as a player at University of Central Oklahoma, she has seen the industry take leaps and bounds in the way that data is collected and analyzed.

-Matthew Coller caught up with Terry to discuss her career and how she uses analytics to keep the Rebels, who went 14-5-4 last season, in top shape.
+Terry discusses her career and how she uses analytics to keep the Rebels, who went 14-5-4 last season, in top shape.

 Our head coach can go in and at-a-glance, for example, see that our top 6-8 players are at an eight or nine then it is super easy for us to make a decision to say, “OK we need to back off or maybe we need to hold this girl out for practice.”
 That is the thing that initiates us to say, “Why do you feel like an eight today?”
 It has been really cool for that purpose and our coaches and strength staff all have access.
 When you click on individuals, we have specific breakdowns for different things we want to look at.
 If somebody pulled their hamstring on Monday and by Thursday they are still rating it an eight or nine, we can go to the trainer and ask if she’s been doing the treatments and doing the rehab.